 Do shaking muscles mean you're really working it or that you might be overdoing it?
 An expert weights in.

-Pushing yourself during a workout is never a bad thing, and going so hard that your muscles start to shake is certainly a sign that you're at your max—but your body may also be trying to tell you something.
-While many people pass this off as a simple sign that they're out of shape and a majority of my fitness colleagues would agree that this trembling is not a great cause for concern, it could also lead to injury if you're not careful to use proper form.
+Pushing yourself during a workout is rarely a bad thing, and going so hard that your muscles start to shake is certainly a sign that you're at your max-but your body may also be trying to tell you something.
+While many people pass this off as a simple sign that they're out of shape, and a majority of my fitness colleagues would agree that this trembling is not a great cause for concern, it could also lead to injury if you're not careful to use proper form.